tayloraswift/swift-png/examples/README.md

 The return value of the outer function is an *inner function* of type `(UInt8) -> Int`.
 As its signature suggests, the inner function takes an argument of type [`UInt8`](https://developer.apple.com/documentation/swift/uint8), and returns an [`Int`](https://developer.apple.com/documentation/swift/int) index.
 The [`UInt8`](https://developer.apple.com/documentation/swift/uint8) is a grayscale sample from the given pixel array.
 The inner function is not generic.
 If you pass a `[UInt16]` array to the packing initializer, the 16-bit grayscale samples will get rescaled to the range of a [`UInt8`](https://developer.apple.com/documentation/swift/uint8) before getting passed to the inner function.

 Its default implementation [encloses](https://en.wikipedia.org/wiki/Closure_%28computer_programming%29) the dictionary variable, and uses it to look up the palette index of the function’s grayscale sample argument, expanded to RGBA form.
 If there is no matching palette entry, it returns index `0`.
-As you might expect, this can be inefficient for some use cases (though not terribly so), so the custom indexing APIs are useful if you want to perform index manipulation without re-indexing the entire image.
+As you might expect, this can be inefficient for some use cases (though not terribly so), so the custom indexing APIs are useful if you want to manipulate indices without re-indexing the entire image.

 Depending on the color target, the inner function may take a tuple argument instead of a scalar.
 For the `PNG.VA<T>` color target, the inner function recieves `(UInt8, UInt8)` tuples.
 For the `PNG.RGBA<T>` color target, it receives `(UInt8, UInt8, UInt8, UInt8)` tuples.
 (The return type is always [`Int`](https://developer.apple.com/documentation/swift/int).)
 In *Swift PNG*, the inner function argument is called a **palette aggregate**.